curlsli/webpack-book/docs/en/optimizing/02_tree_shaking.md

 To get most out of tree shaking with external packages, you have to use [babel-plugin-transform-imports](https://www.npmjs.com/package/babel-plugin-transform-imports) to rewrite imports so that they work with webpack's tree shaking logic.
 See [webpack issue #2867](https://github.com/webpack/webpack/issues/2867) for more information.

-T> [SurviveJS - Maintenance](https://survivejs.com/maintenance/packaging/building/) covers how to write your packages so that it's possible to apply tree shaking against them.
+> [SurviveJS - Maintenance](https://survivejs.com/maintenance/packaging/building/) covers how to write your packages so that it's possible to apply tree shaking against them.

 ## Conclusion